spacetelescope/drizzlepac/doc/source/mast_data_products/svm_processing.rst

 ==============================
-Standard calibration pipeline processing focuses on aligning data taken as associations or as single exposures as closely to a standard astrometric coordinate frame as possible (see :ref:`runastrodriz-description` for full details).
+Standard calibration pipeline processing focuses on aligning data taken as associations or as single exposures as closely to a standard astrometric coordinate frame as possible (see the `DrizzlePac Handbook <https://hst-docs.stsci.edu/drizzpac/chapter-4-astrometric-information-in-the-header/4-5-absolute-astrometry>`_ for full details).
 This involves alignment of very few images all taken under as identical conditions as possible; namely, detector, filter, guide stars, guiding mode, and so on.
 These observations were intended by the user to